 Top dog-friendly places to eat and drink in Edinburgh

 Falko Konditormeister is a German bakery, specialising in some very tempting cakes and fancy baked goods.
-Dogs are welcome inside whilst you enjoy a spot of breakfast or lunch.
+Four paws are welcome inside this dog-friendly place to eat whilst you enjoy a spot of breakfast or lunch.
 Try out the sourdough bread and the brioche, as well as the endless choice of sweet delights.

 Why your dog will love it: This place is very friendly; your hound is bound to get a tasty treat as well.

-One of Edinburgh’s best-known dog-friendly pubs, it was the first to display the famous ‘dugs welcome’ stickers in its window.
+One of Edinburgh’s best-known dog-friendly pubs, The Stockbridge Tap was the first to display the famous ‘dugs welcome’ stickers in its window.
 There’s your proof of its commitment to welcoming our four-legged friends as genuinely as possible.
 Enjoy a pint or a whisky at the bar, and the menu is very good as well, fortified with Scottish and English favourites.

 Why your dog will love it: if your pooch is a pub dog, then this is a good place to watch the world go by.